AndyCYao/IPFS-Rest-API/README.md

 #### Testing:
 Before submitting the API, make sure that the code is tested.
 Consider the various forms of testing.

-#### BONUS: Authentication + Security:
+#### Authentication:
+Review implement a JWT authentication service. more details to come

+#### Security
-Consider how users will authenticate to the API?
+- Consider how users will authenticate to the API?
-How will the system be secured?
+- How will the system be secured?
-What are some flaws of the existing systems?
+- What are some flaws of the existing systems?

 Pseudo-code these as comments into the appropriate locations within your code.